fullmetalbrackets/blog/src/content/blog/transferring-files-between-hosts-with-scp.md

 ## Introduction

 Secure Copy is a command line utility that transfers files between the local host and a remote host via the SSH protocol.
-You will be prompted for the remote user's password, or you can use an <a href="/blog/generating-an-ssh-key-pair/" target="_blank">authorized SSH key</a>.
+You will be prompted for the remote user's password, or you can use an <a href="/blog/generating-an-ssh-key-pair/" target="_blank" data-umami-event="transfer-scp-to-generating-ssh-key-pair">authorized SSH key</a>.

 <div id='syntax'/>